affo98/AML24MST/README.md

 We fine-tune three pre-trained model architectures to classify music genres in the GTZAN:

 1. CNN
 2. Audio Spectogram Transformer (AST) - [Paper](https://arxiv.org/abs/2104.01778): which is an attention-based vision transformer model used for audio classification.
 The audio is first turned into a spectogram, then projected onto an embedding space, after which a vision transformer is applied.
-We use a model pretrained on the [AodioSet](https://research.google.com/audioset/) consisting on a variety of audio classes including music and speech.
-This corresponds to the 1st model on the [GitHub from the paper](https://github.com/YuanGongND/ast/tree/master?tab=readme-ov-file).
+We use a model pretrained on the [AudioSet](https://research.google.com/audioset/) consisting on a variety of audio classes including music and speech.
+This corresponds to the 1st model on the [GitHub from ](https://github.com/YuanGongND/ast/tree/master?tab=readme-ov-file).
 A learning rate of 5e-5 for fine-tuning.
 4. Hubert - [Paper](https://arxiv.org/abs/2106.07447):